tingyi5897/CreativeTechSpring2021/README.md

 # CreativeTechSpring2021
-Code and other stuff related to CT3
+This will hold the code and other stuff related to the CT3 class at ArtCenter in the Spring of 2021